Believe it or not, a DIY Vintage Crate Succulent Garden is not only incredibly gorgeous but also easy to make. Plus, only a few supplies are needed!

 Looking for more DIY succulent projects?

-So, I did a little bit of research online about vertical and hanging planters and it looks like your plants need an adjustment period to get established prior to be hung up.
+So, I did a little bit of research online about vertical and hanging planters and it looks like your plants need an adjustment period to get established prior to being hung up.

 Here’s what I did to get the ball rolling: